greim/gen/src/chapters/01-pull-push.md

 ## The push model

 If you're at all familiar with JavaScript, the above examples likely seem unsatisfactory.
-Let's switch to the *push* model, in which the *producer* takes charge by providing an `each()` (or similarly named) method that accepts a callback, which it uses to push values back at us.
+Let's switch to the *push* model, in which the *producer* takes charge by providing an `each()` method that accepts a callback, which it uses to push values back at us.
 Let's assume both our list and our tree have such a method.
 Consuming them is a lot easier:

 ```js
 list.each(elmt => visit(elmt));
 tree.each(elmt => visit(elmt));
 ```

-Not only have we written less code, but the messy details of state tracking and data structure implementation are encapsulated away from us, which is a much better separation of concerns.
+Not only have we written less code, but the messy details are encapsulated away from us, which is a much better separation of concerns.

 ## Unfortunate tradeoffs

 So the push model wins, right?
 Sadly, in the process of switching from pull to push, we lost some power and flexibility:

- * We can't `return` the outer function from inside the callback.
+ * We can't `return` the outer function from inside a callback.
- * We can't `break` or `continue` from inside the callback.
+ * We can't `break` or `continue` from inside a callback.
- * We can't `yield` or `await` from within the callback.
+ * We can't `yield` or `await` from within a callback.

 Those behaviors could be simulated using some sort of pre-agreed-upon signaling mechanism between the callback and the runner, but by then we've begun to re-invent the wheel, since the language gives us those capabilities for free with loops.